 What Happens When Compensation for a Pedestrian Hit by a Car Exceeds Insurance Policy Limits?

-- Uninsured/Underinsured Motorist Coverage: If a pedestrian has this coverage, it can supplement the at-fault driver’s policy.
-For example, if the at-fault driver’s policy covers $50,000, but damages total $100,000, the pedestrian’s policy can contribute the remaining $50,000.
+- Uninsured/Underinsured Motorist Coverage: If the pedestrian has uninsured or underinsured motorist coverage, it can be used to supplement the at-fault driver’s insurance.
+For example, if the at-fault driver’s insurance provides $50,000 in coverage, but the total damages amount to $100,000, the pedestrian’s own insurance could cover the remaining $50,000.

-- Suing the At-Fault Driver: This option is often impractical, as most individuals lack the resources to pay large settlements out of pocket.
+- Suing the At-Fault Driver: Although suing the at-fault driver is an option, it is often not a practical solution, as many individuals lack the financial resources to pay large settlements out of pocket.
+This can make pursuing a lawsuit against the driver less viable in many cases.

 Legal Challenges in Pedestrian Hit by Car Settlements